Premiership of Boris Johnson: Tax rises

+Conversion therapy

+In early April 2022, Johnson announced his intention to ban conversion therapy for sexual orientation but not for transgender Britons, despite a previous commitment to end such treatment for all LGBT people.
+He defended his decision citing "complexities and sensitivities", adding that he thought trans women should not compete in women's sport or enter women's changing rooms.

 June 2022 by-elections and local elections

-Following heavy Conservative defeats in the 23 June by-elections in Wakefield and Tiverton and Honiton, by the Labour Party and the Liberal Democrats respectively, Oliver Dowden, the Co-Chairman of the Conservative Party, resigned, saying: "We cannot carry on with business as usual" and "Somebody must take responsibility".
+Following heavy Conservative defeats in the 23 June by-elections in Wakefield and Tiverton and Honiton, by the Labour Party and the Liberal Democrats respectively, Oliver Dowden, the Chairman of the Conservative Party, resigned, saying: "We cannot carry on with business as usual" and "Somebody must take responsibility".
 Former party leader Michael Howard called for Johnson to resign, saying: "[Mr Johnson's] biggest asset has always been his ability to win votes but I'm afraid yesterday's results make it clear that he no longer has that ability. ...
 The best person in the Conservative Party to judge the mood, both of the party and of the electorate, is its chairman...
 I think the party, and even more importantly the country, would now be better off under new leadership."
 Johnson announced that had no intention of changing or resigning; senior Conservatives accused him of increasingly "delusional" behaviour.
 On 26 June 2022 Johnson said: "At the moment I'm thinking actively about the third term and what could happen then, but I will review that when I get to it."